-Each year, Rotary offers up to 100 Peace Fellowships to individuals who have a passion and commitment for international understanding and peace.
-Applications are being invited for AY 2018-19.
+Each year, Rotary offers up to 100 Peace Fellowships each year at Rotary Peace Centers which are located within 7 leading universities around the world, to individuals who have a passion and commitment for international understanding and peace.
+Applications are being invited for the 2020 Rotary Peace Fellowship, which increases the capacity of existing leaders to prevent and resolve conflict through academic training, field experience, and professional networking.
 There are 2 types of peace fellowships: 1) Masters degree, and 2) Professional Development Certificate.

-Experienced professionals working in peace-related fields who want to enhance their professional skills can apply for the 3-month Professional Development Certificate program in peace and conflict prevention and resolution at Chulalongkorn University in Thailand, which includes 2 to 3 weeks of field study.
-Up to 50 such fellowships will be awarded.
+Up to 50 fellowships are being awarded for the 3-month Professional Development Certificate program in peace and conflict prevention and resolution at Chulalongkorn University in Thailand, which includes 2 to 3 weeks of field study.

 The fully funded Fellowships cover tuition and fees, room and board, round-trip transportation, and all internship and field study expenses.